 What a name.
-Called ABTs for short, these jalapeno poppers are wrapped in bacon and then cooked in a BBQ smoker.
+These jalapeño poppers are wrapped in bacon and then cooked in an electric or offset smoker.

-This recipes takes ABTs to the next level by throwing in leftover pulled pork too, giving you addictive meaty bites that go with any barbecue.
+This recipes takes poppers to the next level by throwing in leftover pulled pork too, giving you addictive meaty bites that go with any barbecue.

 Pork.
 Jalapenos.
 Pizza.
 Say no more.

 OK, I’ll say a little bit more… This pizza recipe uses a beautiful homemade base and homemade BBQ sauce, matched with Mexican influenced flavors.

 All topped off with pineapple to give a sweet and tangy taste to a heavenly pizza.